glucksfall/pleione/docs/_build/html/_sources/engines/piskas.rst.txt

 2. **Prepare the data files**

-   PISKaS produce simulations files with the following format.
-Please prepare data files with the same format, including the initial space in each row.
+   PISKaS produce simulations files with a similar format as follows.
+Please prepare data files, replacing the "#" with the name of the compartments, including the initial space in each subsequent row.

 .. code-block:: bash